 Many people are glued to their phone, wherever they are just so that they are available when a chat pops up.
 The usages of the free chatting apps & services mentioned are the major contributors to the success of Internet Messaging (IM) services.

-Let us take a look at best five messaging for Android each hoarding its unique features that will make you choose what’s best when.
+Let us take a look at the best messaging for Android each hoarding its unique features that will make you choose what’s best when.

 List of Best Messenger Apps For Android